 A.W.G.
-Dewar, Inc. is a private insurance program that supplements Northwestern's refund policy.
-Participation in the Tuition Refund Plan (T.R.P.) is entirely optional and the College's refund program is applicable whether or not you enroll in the T.R.P.
-We encourage you to read the T.R.P. brochure carefully to consider the suitability of the T.R.P. for you.
+Dewar, Inc. is a private insurance program that supplements Northwestern College's refund policy.
+Participation in the Tuition Refund Plan (T.R.P.) is entirely optional and the College's refund program is applicable whether or not a student chooses to enroll in the T.R.P.
+We encourage students to read the T.R.P. brochure carefully to consider the suitability of the T.R.P. program.